gpunktschmitz/ripDVDtoXvid/README.md

 # ripDVDtoXvid

 ## description
-rip dvd to a target folder and send an email when done
+rip a dvd (using mencoder) to a target folder and send an email when done

 ## usage
 run the script and pass a mount point